ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 ```

 2. run\_variant\_generator.py
 This script may be used to generate a VCF of all codon permutations matching a given mutagenesis signature in a transcript coding region.
-Together with satmut\_utils/src/prototype/run\_read\_generator.py, *de novo* inputs may be generated for satmut\_utils sim.
+Together with satmut\_utils/src/prototype/run\_read\_generator.py, *de novo* inputs may be generated for satmut\_utils 'sim'.
 Provide --trx\_id exactly as it exists in the reference FASTA, target BED, and annotation GFF (seqname field and transcript\_id attribute).
-One way to quickly obtain these files is to run satmut\_utils call with -i on a negative control library and the --keep_intermediates flag, and use the curated output reference files.
+One way to quickly obtain these files is to run satmut\_utils 'call' with -i on a negative control library and the --keep\_intermediates flag, and use the curated output reference files.

 ```
 python -m scripts.run_variant_generator -i CBS_pEZY3 -s NNK -r satmut_utils/src/tests/test_data/CBS_pEZY3.fa -g satmut_utils/src/tests/test_data/CBS_pEZY3.gff -t satmut_utils/src/tests/test_data/CBS_pEZY3_targets.bed -d /tmp/var_gen_example